-- Visa on arrival.
+- Visa On Arrival (VOA).
 Pay on arrival, get a visa in your passport, get it stamped, that's it.
 Most visitors fall in this category.

 - Visa in advance.
 You must obtain visa at an Indonesian embassy before arrival.

 One peculiarity to note is that Free Visa and Visa On Arrival (VOA) visitors must enter Indonesia via specific ports of entry.
 Entry via other ports of entry will require a visa regardless of whether you are a free visa or Visa On Arrival national or otherwise Customs in Indonesia is usually quite laid-back.
 You're allowed to bring in one liter of alcohol, 200 cigarettes or 50 cigars or 100 gm of tobacco products, and a reasonable quantity of perfume.
 Amounts of money carried in excess of 10 million Rupiah, or the equivalent in other currencies, have to be declared upon arrival or departure.
 In addition to the obvious drugs and guns, importing pornography and fruit, plants, meat or fish is (technically) prohibited.
 Indonesia imposes death penalty on those caught bringing in drugs.

 Visa free entries are only permitted via the following ports of entry :